xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/system-settings/state-settings/ct.md

 `⎕CT` may be assigned any value in the range from `0` to  `2*¯32`  (about `2.3E¯10`).
 A value of `0` ensures exact comparison.
 The value in a clear workspace is `1E¯14`. `⎕CT` has Namespace scope.

 If `⎕FR` is 1287, the system uses `⎕DCT`.
-See Decimal Comparison Tolerance  on page 1.
+See [Decimal Comparison Tolerance ](../../../system-functions-a-z/system-functions-a-z/dct.md).

 #### Examples
 ```apl